StephanStock/SPOG/README.md

 # *SPOG* (Stellar Parameters of Giants)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-*SPOG* is a Python script for uncomplicated determination of stellar parameters based on the method outlined in [Stock et al. (2017)](https://ui.adsabs.harvard.edu/abs/2018A%26A...616A..33S/abstract).
-This code provides publication quality plots, ascii parameter files readable by [*Topcat*](http://www.star.bris.ac.uk/~mbt/topcat/) and complete posterior samples can be saved in the form of HDF5 files.
+*SPOG* is a Python script for uncomplicated determination of stellar parameters based on the original unpublished IDL code used and outlined in [Stock et al. (2017)](https://ui.adsabs.harvard.edu/abs/2018A%26A...616A..33S/abstract).
+The code uses Bayesian inference and provides publication quality plots, ascii parameter files readable by [*Topcat*](http://www.star.bris.ac.uk/~mbt/topcat/) and complete weighted posterior samples can be saved in the form of HDF5 files for direct analysis on the probability density functions of the derived stelar parameters.

 ## Installation
 ### From source (Only supported variant currently)